TheRenegadeCoder/sample-programs-website/sources/programs/selection-sort/python/how-to-implement-the-solution.md

         if len(xs) <= 1:
             exit_with_error()
         print(selection_sort(xs))
-    except (IndexError,ValueError):
+    except (IndexError, ValueError):
         exit_with_error()
 ```

-This is the main function of this file.
+This is the `main` function of this file.
 It parses the input, then calls our selection sort
 function (and prints the results).
 It also deals with any errors raised.

 ### Transform Input Parameters